(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 Wall Street Raider, a takeover may be effected through a cash

-Stock" command button in the Transactions Menu, or by a
+command button on the Buy/Sell Menu, or by a stock-for-stock

-command button.
-On Wall Street, a takeover is that step which
+On Wall Street, a takeover is that step which sometimes

 immediately precedes the looting of a once-healthy corporation.